Amittt2003/AmitFinal/README.md

 # AmitFinal
-פרוייקט גמר בהנדסת תוכנה - פיתוח אפליקצות באנדרואיד
+Final project in software engineering - application development in Android.

-משחק: Simon Says
+**Game**: Simon Says + additional features.

+See project book - "**Project Book**" for additional information about the project.